vcroles/VCRoles/README.md

 Install with: `python -m pip install black` or `pip install black` Run formatter in terminal with: `python -m black .` or `black .`

+## Pre-commit

+When cloning the repo for new, make sure you:
+`pip install pre-commit`
+`pre-commit install`

 ## Current Library

 Currently running using tested [pycord fork](https://github.com/CDE90/pycord) managed by CDE.